4305 N Garfield St # 221 Midland, TX 79705

 Emergency Dentist Midland, TX

-In the event of a dental emergency, get in touch with us right away the second you think you might need urgent dental care at 432-287-9531.
-Dr. Michael Courter provides emergency dentistry services for his patients in his North Midland, TX dental office.
-Emergency dentistry is a general dentistry service we provide to our Permian Basin patients.
+Contact us immediately if you have a dental emergency at 432-287-9531.
+Dr. Michael Courter provides emergency dentistry services for his patients in his North Midland, TX, dental office.
+Emergency dentistry is a general dentistry service for our Permian Basin patients.

-Please do not put off your oral health care and contact our office if you are unsure if your dental problem is an emergency.
+Please don’t put off your oral health care, and contact our office if you are unsure if your dental problem is an emergency.
+Our team will determine the next steps to minimize pain or dysfunction.
+Dr. Courter and his team are here to help you.

 Do I Have a Dental Emergency?

-Sometimes, it can be difficult to tell if your dental issue is an immediate concern.
-An emergency is something that can’t wait for you to schedule a regular dental appointment.
-If you experience extreme pain or bleeding, this is something that’s an emergency.
+Sometimes, it can be hard to tell if your oral health issue is a dental emergency.
+An emergency can’t wait for you to schedule a regular dental appointment.
+If you experience extreme pain or bleeding, you need emergency care.

 A broken tooth can toe the line.
-A small cosmetic chip or crack with no pain is something that can wait for a normal appointment.
+Small cosmetic chips or cracks with no pain can wait for a routine appointment.
 But if you experience pain or excessive bleeding, make sure you call our office immediately.

-A dental emergency might mean that your tooth has some kind of physical trauma after a blow to the face.
-But it could also be the result of an infection due to poor oral hygiene.
+A dental emergency might mean that your tooth has some physical trauma after a blow to the face.
+But it could also result from an infection due to poor oral hygiene.

 Tooth Pain and Toothaches.

 Call us if you are experiencing sudden and severe tooth pain.
 First, rinse your mouth with warm water and floss thoroughly around the affected tooth.
-There might be wedged food particles or plaque between the teeth causing you pain.
+There might be wedged food particles or plaque between the teeth, causing you pain.
 You can use an over-the-counter painkiller while waiting for your appointment.
-Don’t place aspirin on your gums, as it could cause a burn.
+Don’t place aspirin on your gums, which could cause a burn.

 If toothaches are a regular occurrence, you may have a tooth or gum infection.
-Dental pain can make regular activities uncomfortable and can be a sign of a more serious problem.
-Contact our office so that we can help you find the best treatment for your pain.
+Dental pain can make regular activities uncomfortable and can be a sign of a more severe problem.
+Contact our office to help you find the best treatment for your pain.

 Knocked-Out Permanent Teeth.